thomascourtney/week-one/journal.md

   - The online tutorial was very helpful for a new user

 - Started exploring Zotero and playing around with the different functions
+  - The concept of the application was unclear at the beginning
+  - Through futher googling about the application, my understanding became greater

+- The amount of available style guides is impressive

+## Discord

+- Creating an account and navigating the website was very elementary

+- However, the HIST 3814 group was not accessible due to the expired link

+- This method of communicating is superior to email due to it's quick exchange among students and instructors